Now’s the perfect time to book an eye exam, shop for new glasses, or stock up on contact lenses.

 Also, there isn’t the dreaded “use it or lose it” requirement to zero out the account by December 31 or forfeit your money.
 (For the one key exception, see “When Your HSA Comes with a Deadline” below).

 Even so, there are solid reasons to tap into your account now for your eye care needs.
-Here are four such situations.
+Here are five such situations.

 Use Your HSA When: You’re Due for an Eye Exam